atalamante/Flixster/README.md

 <img src="https://github.com/atalamante/Flixster/blob/master/walkthrough%20landscape.gif" width=500><br>

 ### Notes
 I did not face many challenges with making this app.
 The walkthrough videos were extremely helpful and clear.
 I am slowly beginning to understand the code that we are writing.
 I think that with more practice I will begin to understand more and see how it all comes together.
-I wanted to add more to this app, but I am just not sure how to add some of the expansions such as the placeholder and popular movie suggestions.
+I wanted to add more to this app, but I am just not sure how to add some of the bonus suggestions.

 ### Open-source libraries used